Cornerstone Fellowship

 If you have any concerns about our housing policy, please let us know.

-The Cornerstone Fellowship Program is inclusive and open to participants of all genders.
+*The Cornerstone Fellowship is inclusive and open to participants of all genders.
 Housing assignments are based on gender self-identification.
-All Fellows will be in gender-specified cabins with Fellows from both their camps and other camps.

 Yes, each cabin has private showers.

 FJC arranges travel for all participants.
-If you are a Fellow or Supervisor coming from within 60-miles of NYC, Newark, DC/Rockville, Baltimore, or Philadelphia, you should request a seat on one of our charter buses in your registration form.
-For flights, our travel agent Abe will handle all bookings.
+If you are a Fellow, Senior Fellow, or Supervisor coming from within 60-miles of NYC, Newark, DC/Rockville, Baltimore, or Philadelphia, you should request a seat on one of our charter buses in your registration form.
+For flights, our travel consultant (Abe Friedtanzer) will handle all bookings.
 All participants fly into BWI, DCA, or IAD airport, so please indicate your preferred departure and arrival airports in your registration form.
 Shuttle buses are then provided from BWI, DCA, or IAD to Capital Camps and back to BWI, DCA, or IAD after the seminar.

 Fellows may not drive themselves to and from the Seminar, but you may get a ride with your Supervisor, or be dropped off at camp by family/friends.
 However, you will need to inform FJC that you will be arriving by car (including the name of who will pick you up and drop you off).
 All driving arrangements must be confirmed in writing to cornerstone@jewishcamp.org.